MihailJP/MiHaJong/sound/libvorbis/Readme.txt

 For Windows build by VC++:
-Put libvorbis_static.lib and libvorbisfile_static.lib in this directory.
+First of all, put libvorbis source code in this directory.
-It must be built by yourself.
+Second, build libvorbis_static.lib and libvorbisfile_static.lib.
-libvorbis is available at http://www.xiph.org/downloads/.
+After build, put them in this directory. libvorbis is available at http://www.xiph.org/downloads/.